 Founder/Owner/Weather Forecaster: Coy Bailey II

-Area-Wide Weather Watchers: Angie Filoteo, Nard Williamson
+Area-Wide Weather Watchers: Angie Filoteo, Tammy Sapp

 Madison County, Texas Fire Watcher: Tammy Sapp